Amebis/eduVPN/doc/Localization.md

-# Localization of eduVPN Client for Windows
+# Localization of eduVPN and Let's Connect!
+Clients for Windows

+eduVPN and Let's Connect! clients are the same client targeted for a different audience.
+They share the code base and string resources.
+Therefore, the remainder of this document will reference "eduVPN" only for readability.

 1. [eduVPN at Transifex](https://www.transifex.com/amebis/eduvpn/)